guettli/stoic-html/README.md

 That's in general considered dirty, and frowned upon.

 For me it is [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/): I have all these things together in one place.
-Which gives me a lot of power and speed.
+That gives me a lot of power and speed.

 # Install